-Vasectomy Reversal Success Rate
+Vasectomy Reversal Success Rates

-The success rate also depends on how long of time has passed since the vasectomy (the longer the time, the poorer the outcomes).
-Successful pregnancy takes, on average, one year to occur after a vasectomy reversal.
+The success rate also depends on how much time has passed since the vasectomy.
+The longer the time, the less likely pregnancy occurs.
+Successful pregnancy takes, on average, one year to occur after surgery.

 Vasectomy Reversal Cost